Frequently Asked Questions

 • It’s not exactly required, but it’s generally advised to have your soil tested to establish the requirements of your grass.

-• Walking across the soil generally won’t affect it too much but it’s not advised.
+• Walking across the soil generally won’t affect it too much, but it’s not advised.
 Driving over it or walking across it frequently is very detrimental to its long-term quality.

 Gravel